 - For a more comprehensive list of all the Spark History configuration options, see Spark History Server configuration options

-- Speaking of Spark Performance Monitoring and maybe even debugging, you might be interested in Spark Scala with IntelliJ tutorial where I show how to run and debug in IntelliJ
+- Speaking of Spark Performance Monitoring and maybe even debugging, you might be interested in Spark Scala with IntelliJ tutorial or Debug Scala Spark in IntelliJ tutorial

 Can’t get enough of my Spark tutorials?
 Well, if so, the following is a screencast of me running through most of the steps above